 - Trip Cancellation/Interruption Insurance: You can be reimbursed up to $10,000 per person and $20,000 per trip for your pre-paid, non-refundable travel expenses, including passenger fares, tours, and hotels in the even your trip is canceled or cut short by sickness or severe weather.

 - Auto Rental Collision Damage Waiver: Decline the rental company’s coverage and use your card when you rent a car and get coverage against damage or theft.

 7. Supplement with another card

 The Chase Sapphire Preferred® Card offers valuable rewards on dining and travel, allowing you to earn 2X points per $1 spent.
-However, you’ll earn just 1% on all other purchases.
+However, you’ll earn just 1 point per dollar spent on all other purchases.